wenfanwu/schism-toolbox/README.md

-# SCHISM-toolbox (v1.2-beta)
+# SCHISM-toolbox (v1.0)

 This is a MATLAB toolbox designed for the Semi-implicit Cross-scale Hydroscience Integrated System Model ([SCHISM](http://ccrm.vims.edu/schismweb/)).

-Last updated on 17 Aug 2025 by [Wenfan Wu](https://www.researchgate.net/profile/Wenfan-Wu/research), CCRM, Virginia Institute of Marine Science.
+Last updated on 12 Dec 2025 by [Wenfan Wu](https://www.researchgate.net/profile/Wenfan-Wu/research), CCRM, Virginia Institute of Marine Science.

 ## New features!!!